 When adrenal fatigue progresses to the last phase, it is called adrenal exhaustion.
-At this point the adrenals are hardly functioning at all and the individual has a hard time staying ambulatory throughout the day and dealing with any stress seems like a monumental task.
+At this point, the adrenals are hardly functioning at all and the individual may have a hard time staying ambulatory throughout the day and dealing with any stress seems like a monumental task.
 Their overall health at this point is severely compromised.
 This is a dangerous stage and requires the guidance of a skilled physician with expertise in advanced adrenal exhaustion.
 If not attended to adequately, advanced adrenal exhaustion can result in death.

 How Does Adrenal Fatigue Develop? - Causes of Adrenal Fatigue

-When you're under stress, the hypothalamus releases a hormone called corticotrophin releasing factor, or CRF, which then flows through your pituitary gland and stimulates the release of adrenocorticotropic hormone, or ACTH, which then stimulates the adrenal glands to release cortisol.
+When you're under stress, the hypothalamus releases a hormone called corticotrophin-releasing factor, or CRF, which then flows through your pituitary gland and stimulates the release of adrenocorticotropic hormone, or ACTH, which then stimulates the adrenal glands to release cortisol.
 This process makes you alert and gives you the energy needed to deal with the stressful event.

 In a normal circumstance, once the threat (the stressful event) passes then the hormones recede and the body returns to its non-stress state.
-However, in the fast paced, high stress life that most people live in these days and the diet they eat this cycle is ongoing.
+However, in the fast-paced, high-stress life that most people live in these days and the diet they eat this cycle is ongoing.
 Overstimulation of the adrenal glands keeps the system releasing stress hormones on a regular basis.
 The body is in a constant state of fight or flight and eventually burns itself out.
 When cortisol is released too much and too frequently, then eventually the adrenals stop putting out cortisol out at the levels that are required for optimal functioning - adrenal fatigue occurs.

 - Excessive stress

 Too much stress in our life is #1 on the list of causes of adrenal fatigue.
-This can be from the demands of your job, raising a family, financial struggles, health conditions, too many responsibilities, relationship difficulties etc. Anything in your life that causes you ongoing stress can lead to adrenal fatigue.
+This can be from the demands of your job, raising a family, financial struggles, health conditions, too many responsibilities, relationship difficulties, etc. Anything in your life that causes you ongoing stress can lead to adrenal fatigue.

 In fearful circumstances like abuse, stress floods the brain with cortisol repetitively and excessively.
 Over time this repetition damages the brain and the adrenal glands.
-In an attempt to adapt to this situation, the brain then lowers the threshold at which cortisol is produced to a dramatically lower level, however the system remains in a hypersensitive state.
+In an attempt to adapt to this situation, the brain then lowers the threshold at which cortisol is produced to a dramatically lower level, however, the system remains in a hypersensitive state.

 Additionally, it is vital to understand that emotional stress is not the only type of stress that exists.
 There are many different kinds of chronic stress, that may include metabolic, oxidative, environmental, neuroendocrine, infectious, cognitive, structural, energetic, immune, and sensory.

 Caffeine elevates our stress hormones.
 It triggers the body to release norepinephrine and epinephrine, the hormones involved in our stress response system, also known as the fight or flight response.
-As we discussed above, stress hormones are needed when we are facing a dangerous, threatening or emergency situation, they provide us with extra strength, energy and alertness to deal effectively with the situation at hand.
-However, in the case of caffeine there is no emergency to deal with and your body is put into the stressful fight or flight response on an ongoing basis for no reason at all.
+As we discussed above, stress hormones are needed when we are facing a dangerous, threatening or emergency situation, they provide us with extra strength, energy, and alertness to deal effectively with the situation at hand.
+However, in the case of caffeine, there is no emergency to deal with and your body is put into the stressful fight or flight response on an ongoing basis for no reason at all.
 Your body is in a chronic state of stress.

 Nicotine causes the liver to release high levels of sugar, which as we learned above, when high levels of sugar are in the blood the pancreas is alerted to release insulin to bring the sugar levels down.
 This results in a plunging of the blood sugar level and the excessive release of insulin and cortisol.
-Every time you light up your causing this vicious cycle to ensue and will eventually burn out the adrenals.
+Every time you light up you're causing this vicious cycle to ensue and will eventually burn out the adrenals.